Last modified: Sat 07/19/2025

 This is all about sports?

 Initially, NdT seems to welcome the conversation, but then he makes the strange claim that the gender binary distinctions that we've relied on for millennia "only matters now because we segregate almost all sports by gender.
 Otherwise, why do we even give a sh*t?"
 What?
-Evidently, NdT finds no value in the discipline of biology making a distinction between male and female (sorry, science), nor is he interested in pursuing the truth of the matter (sorry again, science), he also isn't concerned about what we're teaching our children (which Ben points out and NdT masterfully ignores), and he isn't concerned about the mental health of transgender individuals, and he's certainly not concerned about women's rights.
-According to NdT, this is all about freedom and sports!
-For someone who fashions himself an academic, NdT really hasn't put much thought into this.
+Evidently, NdT thinks that biology can be reduced to administrative convenience (sorry, science!), nor is he interested in pursuing the truth of the matter (sorry again, science).
+He also isn't concerned about what we're teaching our children (which Ben points out and NdT masterfully ignores), and he isn't concerned about the mental health of transgender individuals, and he's certainly not concerned about women's rights.
+If we surrender the science and the language, we lose any stable ground on which to discuss human health or rights.
+But, according to NdT, this is all about freedom and sports!
+For someone who fashions himself a scientist, NdT really hasn't put much thought into this.

 Freedom!

 NdT's primary concern seemed to be that bringing the tools of science onto the study of transgenderism could have the unintended consequence of the weaponization of the information whereby politicians could create laws that would restrict the freedoms of the trans-community.
 In a way he's right, it's happening today, except it's not affecting the people he thought it would.
-We're seeing more and more companies, schools, states (e.g. California and New York) and larger governments (e.g. Canada, UK, and even the US) that have started implementing and enforcing policies and laws that penalize and/or criminalize certain speech, like the intentional misgendering of an individual (which would be considered hate speech or harassment).
+We're seeing more and more companies, schools, states (e.g. California and New York) and larger governments (e.g. Canada, UK) that have started implementing and enforcing policies and laws that penalize and/or criminalize certain speech, like the intentional misgendering of an individual (which would be considered hate speech or harassment).
 Even the United States Air Force has adopted the voluntary use of preferred pronouns in their signature blocks for those who insist on virtue signaling.
 Is this due to information being weaponized?
 No. It's the lack of information that's been weaponized.
 The issue of transgenderism has been relegated to "the feelings" of society.
-Science and philosophy needs to contribute to the conversation in an effort to determine the truth of the transgender claim if for no other reason than to preserve the right to speak the truth, a freedom NdT obviously seems unable to enjoy when speaking on this topic.
+Freedom is vital, but it must be rooted in reality, not in a transient social construct.
+Science and philosophy need to contribute to the conversation in an effort to determine the truth of the transgender claim if for no other reason than to preserve the right to speak the truth, a freedom NdT obviously seems unable to enjoy when speaking on this topic.

 What changed?